brian-ogilvie/accessibility-article/README.md

 ### Use HTML5 Semantic Tags.

 A lot of people who are much smarter than I am have been working on web accessibility for a long time.
 As developers, we should stand on the shoulders of giants.
-To that end, we ought not make our lives harder by trying to re-invent the wheel in our apps.
+To that end, we ought not make our lives harder by trying to reinvent the wheel in our apps.
 Use the html elements that have been gifted to us.
 Here are a few rules to keep in mind:

 - Headers (`h1`, `h2`, `h3`, etc.) should be used in descending order of importance and should never skip levels.
 Don't simply rely on font size to convey importance, because screen readers can't see that.
 The tags matter.
 My site name is an `h1`.
 Each page heading is an `h2`.
 Sections begin with an `h3`.
 You get the picture.
 - Use the right element for the job.
 If you need a button, use a `<button>`.
 Don't use a clickable `<div>`.
 This seems obvious, but you'd be amazed how often I see this done.
 More on this later.